859-359-2203 heidicleanu@gmail.com

 Chord Playing

-3. Experiment with rhythmic variety in chording, and learn inversions to streamline your playing and make use of both hands.
+3. Experiment with rhythmic variety in chording, and learn chord inversions to streamline your playing and make use of both hands.
+At this point, you could play the melody with your right hand and chords in a rhythmic pattern in your left hand.
+Technically, you’re making a cover for one of your favorite songs!

 Basic Chords in C